SpaiR/imgui-java/README.md

         <summary><b>With Raw Jars</b></summary>

  - Go to the [release page](https://github.com/SpaiR/imgui-java/releases/latest)
- - Download `binding-${version}.jar`, `lwjgl3-${version}.jar` and `imgui-java-natives.jar`
+ - Download `binding-${version}.jar`, `lwjgl3-${version}.jar` and binary libraries for your OS
-     - The last one contains native libs for all OSs.
+   - imgui-java.dll - Windows 32bit
+   - imgui-java64.dll - Windows 64bit
+   - libimgui-java.so - Linux 32bit
+   - libimgui-java64.so - Linux 64bit
+   - libimgui-java64.dylib - MacOsX 64bit
- - Add them to your classpath and use imgui-java.
+ - Add jars to your classpath.
+ - To use binary libraries you'll need to provide a VM option: `imgui.library.path` or `java.library.path`.
+   It should point to the folder where you've placed downloaded binaries.
 </details>

 Important!<br>
-If you're using native libs in a direct way (without adding to classpath), you'll need to provide a VM option: `imgui.library.path` or `java.library.path`.
+If you're using native libs directly, you'll need to provide a VM option: `imgui.library.path` or `java.library.path`.
 It should point to the folder where you've placed downloaded binaries.

 **You are ready to use imgui-java binding!**